harness/developer-hub/release-notes/continuous-delivery.md

 * Due to intermittent issues with the `cf` CLI, the Tanzu Application Services (TAS) Rolling deployment step failed to create the application.
 (CDS-75250)

   Now, before performing a rolling deployment, the TAS Rolling deployment step first verifies that the application exists.
-If the application does not exist, it deploys the application without using the rolling deployment strategy.
+If the application does not exist, it deploys the application without using a Basic deployment strategy.
 If the application exists, it performs a rolling upgrade.

 ### Hotfixes